rocktimsaikia/til/cs/c/reverse-list-order.md

 4. `length * sizeof(int)`:
 Here are determine the size of the reversed array. `int` is typically 4 bytes on most modern systems, but it can vary.
 Using `sizeof(int)` instead of hard-coded value makes the code more portable and less error prone.
-By multiplying the size of int to `lneght` we get the total size to reserve for our array.
+By multiplying the size of int to `length` we get the total size to reserve for our array.

-5. The reason to use `size_t` for `i` is that we can be sure that `i` will be always unsigned/positive (`size` t is always unsigned) and there will no implicit type conversions since length is also an `size_t` type.
+5. The reason to use `size_t` for `i` is that we can be sure that `i` will be always unsigned/positive (`size_t` is always unsigned) and there will no implicit type conversions since length is also of `size_t` type.